Chapter 2. Language reference

 is constructed for each selection and that document is processed.

-This means, for example, that “@name
+This means, for example, that “@name” can’t be used to test

 similar instead.

-in Example 2.9, “Looping with for-each” loops over the
+The p:for-each in Example 2.9, “Looping with for-each” loops over the

-elements from the p:directory-list
+c:file elements from the p:directory-list step, but each

 one will be in its own document.